-Both the 300D and the 650D have been discontinued, but can regularly be found used on eBay.
+Both the 300D and the 650D have been discontinued, but can regularly be found used on ebay.
 The 300D was replaced by the Canon 350D, while the 650D was followed by the Canon 700D.
 Further information on the features and operation of the 300D and 650D can be found, respectively, in the Canon 300D Manual (free pdf) or the online Canon 650D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 300D and the Canon 650D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 300D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.53x).

 - More heavily discounted: Has been available for much longer (launched in August 2003).

 Arguments in favor of the Canon EOS 650D:

 - More detail: Has more megapixels (17.9 vs 6.3MP), which boosts linear resolution by 69%.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall evaluation.

 - Better low-light sensitivity: Can shoot in dim conditions (0.4 stops ISO advantage).